dede-aryeh/dedearyeh/README.md

 **MS Biostatistics student • Pharmacist • Software Developer** -->

 I’m an MS Biostatistics student with a background in pharmacy and software development.
 I’m passionate about applying statistical methods and data science to develop reproducible, data-driven solutions that improve healthcare outcomes.
-I’m particularly interested in clinical trials and biomedical informatics — with growing interest in predictive modeling and reproducible health data analyses.
+My main interests lie in clinical trials and biomedical informatics, and I’m excited to develop skills such as predictive modeling and reproducible health data analysis.

 ---